Table of Contents

 Hyperlipidemia is the scientific term for the condition more colloquially known as “high cholesterol.”

-More specifically, hyperlipidemia is actually the presence of elevated ‘bad’ cholesterol levels, which includes LDL cholesterol and triglycerides.
+More specifically, hyperlipidemia is actually the presence of elevated ‘bad’ cholesterol levels, which includes LDL, low density lipoprotein, cholesterol and triglycerides.
 It doesn’t measure your total cholesterol level, or the presence of HDL cholesterol (which is often called ‘good’ cholesterol).

 This ‘bad’ cholesterol can lead to arterial plaque in blood vessels, which left untreated can dramatically impair blood flow to all tissues.